DOI-ONRR/blog-nrrd/src/pages/agile-methodology/index.md

 ### Meeting Structure

 When I first joined the team, the influx of meeting invitations I got was overwhelming.
-Across the time period of our 2 week Sprints our meeting cadence consisted of the following:..
+Across the time period of our 2 week Sprints our meeting cadence consisted of the following:

- - Sprint Planning- One meeting at the beginning of the sprint to discuss goals and what we would be working on for the next two weeks
+ - Sprint Planning - One meeting at the beginning of the sprint to discuss goals and what we would be working on for the next two weeks

- - Stand Ups- Daily meetings where each person gives a brief explanation of what they have been working on
+ - Stand Ups - Daily meetings where each person gives a brief explanation of what they have been working on

- - Synch Ups- One meeting a week to show the rest of the team anything you would like and to get detailed input
+ - Synch Ups - One meeting a week to show the rest of the team anything you would like and to get detailed input

- - Demo- One meeting towards the end of the sprint that is open for others to join to see a demonstration of what the team has been working on.
+ - Demo - One meeting towards the end of the sprint that is open for others to join to see a demonstration of what the team has been working on.

- - Sprint Review- One meeting towards the end of the sprint to address any issues that are still open
+ - Sprint Review - One meeting towards the end of the sprint to address any issues that are still open

- - Retro- One meeting towards the end of the sprint to discuss how the last sprint went and to bring up things that are working well or not working effectively
+ - Retro - One meeting towards the end of the sprint to discuss how the last sprint went and to bring up things that are working well or not working effectively